 “Every job will require a brief to be filled out in Simple,” Walker said.
 “That will include prompts asking requestors to fill out fields they may not have thought about.”

-Sportsbet will also use Simple to reduce inefficiencies when it comes to managing handovers for work that changes designers mid-project, and for tracking the flow of work from creation to approval via a digital kanban-style board, as well as to help with marketing resource management.
+Sportsbet will also use Simple to reduce inefficiencies when it comes to managing handovers for work that changes designers mid-project, and for tracking the flow of work from creation to approval via a digital kanban-style board, as well as to help with Marketing Operations Cloud.

 “We will use Simple Jobs to share the workload and the Workflow view to track the stage we’re at in a job,” Walker said.
 “If someone’s workload is too great, they can put a job back on the Jobs board.